AndrewBarba/apns2/README.md

 ## Requirements

-`apns2` is written entirely in ES2015 and therefore requires Node.js v5 or later.
-I intend to get this working on Node v4 LTS which also supports the relevant ES2015 features, however, I am running into issues with the HTTP/2 requests on the LTS releases.
+`apns2` is written entirely in ES2015 and therefore requires Node.js v6 or later.
+I intended to get this working on Node v4 LTS which also supports the relevant ES2015 features, however, v4 does not support [ALPN](https://github.com/nodejs/node-v0.x-archive/issues/5945).